janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

 other countries.
 --->

-Assuming that you own VPC networks in Google Cloud Platform (GCP) and Amazon Web Services (AWS), you can use an IPsec VPN tunnel to connect them.
+If you own VPC networks in Google Cloud Platform (GCP) and Amazon Web Services (AWS), you can use an IPsec VPN tunnel to connect them.
 Through the tunnel, VM instances in one network can send and receive traffic to and from instances in the other network by using internal (private) IP addresses.

-You can configure dynamic or static routing to define which traffic can traverse the VPN tunnel.
-For dynamic routing, you use the Border Gateway Protocol (BGP) to dynamically exchange routes between networks.
-For static routing, you configure rules on both sides of the network to define which traffic is allowed on the tunnel.

 The following tutorial uses Google Cloud VPN and an AWS Virtual Private Gateway (VPG) to establish an IPsec VPN tunnel.
 You can choose to configure the tunnel with dynamic or static routing.
-Also, replace the samples values with values from your environment, such as IP addresses, device IDs, shared secrets, and project names.
+In the tutorial, replace the samples values with values from your environment such as IP addresses, device IDs, shared secrets, and project names.

+For dynamic routing, you use the Border Gateway Protocol (BGP) to dynamically exchange routes between networks.
+For static routing, you have static routes on both sides of the network to define which traffic is allowed on the tunnel.

 ## Objectives
 Whether you choose the dynamic or static routing configuration, you'll complete